Prathm98/react-chat-application/README.md

 # react-chat-application

-Full-stack chat application from front to back with React, Redux, Firebase 5, and Material css.
+Full-stack chat application from front to back with React, Redux, Firebase, and Material css.